 - create an account for our App or otherwise;

-- contact us to report a problem with the Site, App or Services, or for other purposes;
+- enter into Correspondence with us, for example, to report a problem with the Site, App or Services, or for other purposes;

 - request marketing to be sent to you; or